pmaturure3/ngsacad/_posts/2021-08-03-SARS-CoV-2-NGS-Bioinformatics-Course-2021.md

 <p align="left"><b class="text-left">Intended audience:</b></p>

-<p align="left">The course is designed for individuals looking to increase their knowledge on the use of different
-bioinformatics tools for SARS-CoV-2 NGS data. </p>
+<p>The course is designed for individuals looking to increase their knowledge on the use of different bioinformatics tools for SARS-CoV-2 NGS data. </p>

-<a class="btn btn-secondary btn-lg" href="#" role="button">Click here to apply</a>
+<a class="btn btn-secondary btn-lg" href="https://redcap.h3abionet.org/redcap/surveys/?s=C787XMMYNA" role="button" target="_blank">Click here to apply</a>

 <h3>Logistics: </h3>
 <hr>